fpertille/Functional-Genomics-1BG322-67516/README.md

 # Functional Genomics

-Hello and welcome to the Functional Genomics lab on GBS-MeDIP data analysis!
+Hello and welcome to the Functional Genomics lab 2!

 LAB 2 - "Mastering Bash: Learning Basic Commands and Scripting for Omic Analysis"